triggermesh/aws-event-sources/aws-event-sources-operator/MAINTENANCE.md

 First update the `version` LABEL in the `build/Dockerfile`

-Next, build the operator using the `operator-sdk` tool and push it to GCR
+Next, build the operator using the `operator-sdk` tool and push it to GCR:

 ```bash
 operator-sdk build gcr.io/triggermesh/aws-event-sources-operator:v0.0.2